Mission and Tradition

 Motivated by a thirst for truth, the disciplined inquirer is a life-long learner who recognizes fundamental principles in a given field of inquiry and applies them in creative or innovative ways to broader contemporary issues which are of importance to Church, the academy, and/or society.
 Disciplined inquiry includes the following characteristics:

-B. Vocational Goal: Effective Leadership
+B. Vocational Goal: Collaborative Leadership